The 39 Essential Guidelines Of Kitchen Design

-Before you start picking out appliances or choosing paint colours, it's crucial to develop a well-thought-out plan.
-Designing your dream kitchen doesn't have to be overwhelming.
-By understanding these design rules (or guidelines) and considering your unique needs and preferences, you can create a kitchen that's both safe and functional.
+Designing your ideal kitchen doesn’t have to feel overwhelming.
+By following these rules and tailoring them to your unique needs and preferences, you can create a safe, functional, and beautiful space.

-Here is a summary of 39 kitchen design rules or guidelines that will help you design a kitchen and avoid costly mistakes.
-I have listed below what I think are the most important considerations when designing a kitchen.
+Here’s a summary of 39 kitchen design rules that will help you craft a kitchen and steer clear of costly mistakes.
+Below, I’ve highlighted what I believe are the most important considerations for effective kitchen design.

 Table of Contents